pythonph/pycon-2015/_sources/speakers.txt

 Ronen Baram
 ^^^^^^^^^^^

-With more then 20 years in the IT industry, Based in Melbourne Australia, managing a team of system engineers for Oracle MySQL in the Asia Pacific region.
+With more than 20 years in the IT industry, Based in Melbourne Australia, managing a team of system engineers for Oracle MySQL in the Asia Pacific region.
 Has an extensive experience with large volume transaction systems in some of the biggest companies around the APAC region and Philippines.